 The Company prepares minutes of general meetings detailing the proceedings and questions raised by shareholders and answers given by the Board and Management.
-The minutes will be taken and published in the Company's corporate website at www.colex.com.sg/investor-relations/ within a month from the general meeting.
+The minutes will be taken and published on the SGXNET and on the Company's corporate website at www.colex.com.sg/investor-relations/ within a month from the general meeting.

-Due to the COVID-19 situation, the AGM in 2020 was held by electronic means pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020.
+Due to the COVID-19 situation, the AGM in 2021 was held by electronic means pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020.
 Shareholders could not attend the meeting in person and alternative arrangement was made for them to attend virtually via live audio-visual webcast or live audio only stream.
 Shareholders were allowed to vote by submitting proxy forms appointing Chairman of the meeting as their proxy.
 Shareholders were requested to submit their questions ahead of the meetings.
 Questions raised by the shareholders were addressed ahead of the meetings and published on the Company's corporate website and on SGXNET.
 In view of the continuing COVID-19 situation, the Company will be conducting the forthcoming annual general meeting in similar manner.

-For FY2020, the Board has declared and paid a special dividend of 10.00 Singapore cents per share in August 2020.
 The Company does not have a policy on payment of dividend.
 The Board will consider the Group's level of cash and retained earnings and projected capital expenditure and investments in its decision on proposing dividends.